 Cedar Park believes and teaches that every human life—whether born or not—is valuable, precious, and worthy of protection.
 But rather than respecting Cedar Park’s freedom to exercise its religious convictions, the state of Washington has gone out of its way to force pro-life churches to pay for abortions.

-In early 2018, the Washington State Senate passed SB 6219 or the so-called “Reproductive Parity Act.”
+In early 2018, the Washington State Senate passed SB 6219, or the so-called “Reproductive Parity Act.”
 This act mandates that healthcare plans in the state that offer maternity care must also pay for elective abortions.
+As a result, Cedar Park’s health insurer put surgical abortion coverage directly into the church’s health plan.
 This means that when Cedar Park provides its more than 180 employees and their families with quality, affordable health insurance, they have to fund abortions.
 Failure to do so could mean fines and criminal penalties, including jail time.

 Jay and Sandy knew that their religious freedom was being violated.
 So, Alliance Defending Freedom filed a lawsuit on Cedar Park’s behalf.